davidgasquez/handbook/content/health.md

 - Stoic ideas inevitably lead to greater mindfulness.
 - Accept rather than fight every little thing.
 - Judge yourself accurately and honestly.
-- Causes (stress, overwhlem) are within us.
-Don't blame people or circunstances.
+- Causes (stress, overwhelm) are within us.
+Don't blame people or circumstances.
 You have a choice.